 Often, you’ll need the assistance of an expert to reach these new customers.
 Experts have influence when it comes to content strategy.
 They can advocate for you and cause their fans to do the same thing.

 So, how do you find industry experts who you can connect with, build relationships with and hopefully get your blog posts in front of?

 Go to Topsy.com.
 Click the INFLUENCERS tab.
 Then, type your primary keyword (e.g., SEO tips) into the search box and click the search icon on the right side:

 Next, you’ll see the industry experts, influencers and power users on Twitter who you can connect with:

 As you can see, these are experts who will most likely be interested in SEO related topics, blog posts, videos, infographics and more.
 You just have to make sure that your content is better than what’s out there.

-If you’d like to visit any of the experts’ Twitter timelines, just click on the picture and you’ll taken directly to them.
-You can follow, visit their site or just get active on their timeline.
+If you’d like to visit any of the experts’ Twitter account timelines, just click on the picture and you’ll taken directly to them.
+You can follow their twitter account, visit their site or just get active on their timeline.

 Question #6: What is my value proposition?